bdastur/notes/kubernetes/README.md

 ### Setup a Kubernetes cluster.

-The default Kubernetes version is available using the following
+To check which Kubernetes versions are default and available in a given zone
 ```
 $ gcloud container get-server-config --zone us-east1-b